munawwerali/well-being/README.md

 ### To Compile Source To Application

 ### Linux
-Open a terminal to the Sandman directory
+Open a terminal to the Well-Being directory
 ```bash
 cd build
 chmod a+x linux.sh